Rather, those retired badges are still there, they're just not being made.

 You can see that her fun patches, which I have absolutely crammed together, overlapping when possible, are a combination of event patches, rewards for service projects, a couple of souvenir patches from troop activities, incentives from the product sales, and patches that had requirements to earn them.
 The Macy's Thanksgiving Day Float patch was fun to earn, as was the Garfield Trail patch, and the Country Music Hall of Fame patch.
 There are a lot of happy memories on the back of that vest!

-Our Girl Scout troop runs co-op style, and the girls do most of their badge-earning independently, or sometimes in small groups.
-My own two girls always have at least one badge that they're working on.
+Our Girl Scout troop runs co-op style, and the kids do most of their badge-earning independently, or sometimes in small groups.
+My own two kids always have at least one badge that they're working on.
 When they finish earning it, they choose another!
 I present all of their badge options to them simply by having them included in the badge section of their Girl Guide to Scouting.
 Each girl has all of the badge books for all of the current badges in her book, alphabetized, and I photocopy the badge requirements for every retired or council's own badge that we own and put each one in, also alphabetized, AND I do the same for the fun patches that have requirements to earn.
 I really like that it gets them involved in new interests and doing new activities that I wouldn't necessarily choose for them.
-For instance, right now Will is working on the Senior Cross Training badge, and is therefore working out independently four times a week(!!!), and Syd is working on the Cadette Screenwriting badge.
+For instance, right now the older kid is working on the Senior Cross Training badge, and is therefore working out independently four times a week(!!!), and the younger kid is working on the Cadette Screenwriting badge.
 She wanted to watch the original Jurassic Park last night, ostensibly so she could take notes, so we did, and tonight she wants to watch Jurassic World, but this time she thinks that we should make dinosaur-themed snacks to eat while we watch.

 Gee, being a Girl Scout is SO hard!